top of page

 And love the uppermost rooms at feasts, and the chief seats in the synagogues, And greetings in the markets, and to be called of men, Rabbi, Rabbi.
 But be not ye called Rabbi: for one is your Master, even Christ; and all ye are brethren.
 And call no man your father upon the earth: for one is your Father, which is in heaven.
 Neither be ye called masters: for one is your Master, even Christ (Mat 23:6-10).

-It is not uncommon for "pastors" to expect to be addressed by their honorary titles.
-But this practice is clearly motivated by pride.
-No doubt these men savor their special titles no differently than the Pharisees whom Jesus rebuked (Jn.
-12:43).
-Because of this, Jesus warned about the use of titles in the Church, and we should take extra precaution to avoid such practices.
+It is not uncommon for "pastors" to expect to be addressed by their honorary titles, a practice that often stems from pride.
+These individuals may relish their titles in much the same way the Pharisees did, whom Christ rebuked (Jn 12:43).
+Consequently, Jesus warned against the use of titles within the Church, instructing us to avoid such practices.

 FALSE CHURCH HIERARCHY